troeger/fuzzed/README.md

 `ansible-playbook -i ansible/dev_machine ansible/site.yml`

-Add a "-s" option if you want to avoid working as root by using 'sudo'.
+Add a "-s" option if you want to let ansible use 'sudo'.

 The Ansible code is prepared for Linux and Mac OS X development machines.

 ## Developing for FuzzEd

-#### Compile static stuff
+#### Compile some static stuff, needed to run the project
 `> scons`

 #### Synchronize local database with current model